26 Helpful Tips For Installing Security Systems In Your Home

 Check for Side Vulnerabilities

 This house has five vulnerable side windows.
 Don’t skip the garage window or garage exterior service door!
 Burglars love to break into garages.
+Be thorough and consider all possible points of entry when you’re planning out your security system.

 Move to the Front and Tally Up

 There are seven more vulnerable windows on the front of this house.
-Add in a sensor for a garage service door and the door from an attached garage to the house and you get a grand total of 22 door/window sensors, which is way more than most kits include.
+Add in a sensor for a garage service door and the door from an attached garage to the house and you get a grand total of 22 door/window sensors, which is way more than most home security kits include.

-Where to Use Glass Break Sensors
+Use Glass Break Sensors On Large Windows

 Glass break sensors are perfect for protecting large windows that don’t open, like a large family room picture window.
 Or, they can add additional protection for especially vulnerable windows.
 But they’re not a substitute for an individual sensor on every openable window.
-Can you replace the glass in a double-paned window yourself?
-Yes, and here’e how.

 Motion sensors offer backup protection in case a burglar manages to get into your home.
 But they only operate when you’re out of the house.
 Don’t think they’ll protect you if someone enters when you’re sleeping!
 Quite the opposite, your alarm system actually ignores motion sensor signals if you arm the system but stay home.
 If the system worked any other way, it would false alarm every time you walked into a protected room.